tshepang/blog-movies/content/movies/Goodbye Bafana (2007).rst

 like much effort was expended really.
 Not even an attempt to make him look older, beyond some white shit on the actor's head.
 WTF!

+There was also not much effort on the part of the two actors to speak Xhosa (a major language in South Africa) in a half-convincing manner.
+Most of the world won't notice of course, but it still does matter... it's embarassing if you have any passing familiarity of the language.
+Lazy!

 __ http://movies.tshepang.net/mandela-long-walk-to-freedom-2013